bgimby/cudf-persistence-tools/README.md

 ### Datasets
 1-10000000.csv.gz contains a gzipped CSV of the absolute multiplicative persistence of each `n<10 million`, along with `n`'s maximal base.

+`A330152.csv` contains the known terms of A330152. `A330152_heuristic.csv` contains a few conjectured following terms in the sequence.
+These terms definitely have at least the stated absolute persistence, but there may be smaller examples with such persistence that have not been found.

 `persistence_plots.png` shows plots of the absolute persistence and maximal base for `1<=n<100 million`.

 ## References